rsun19/Trip-Planner-App/README.md

 ## To-Do list

-- Finish Firebase Integration and fix Google login services.
+- Finish Firebase Integration with real-time Database and Storage.

 - Create a space where everyone could share trip itineraries.